County Galway Ireland · Co. Galway · Bealadangan Save · Share

 Wear waterproofs.
 Bring a sandwich.
 Tell someone where you're going if it's the mountain.

-The pier and shoreline Out to the working pier.
-Watch the boats.
-Look across to Lettermore and Gorumna.
-Walk the shore on calm days.
+The pier and shoreline Out to the village shore and pier.
+Watch the water, look across to the islands.
+Walk the foreshore on calm days only.
 The water is serious; do not assume it is hospitable.

 ~1.5 kmdistance